SAP-archive/teched2020-DAT263/exercises/3h/ex5/README.md

 In order to test the Rest API service a client application is provided which can generate and send example data to web service.
 You may alternatively use the Postman application or the terminal command `curl`.

 ## Exercise 5.1
 Each running pipeline consumes a node in the cluster.
-Due to the limited size of our workshop-cluster we ask you kindly to ensure that the web-service pipeline is only running as short as possible.
-For testing purpose we write the web-service response to a file and then terminate the graph.
+If you are using a shared clusters with many users it is highly encouraged to ensure that the web-service pipeline is only running as short as possible.
+For that reason we will design the pipeline to terminate as as soon as it has received a new record and appended it to a file.

 Creating the basic RestAPI:

 1. Create new Graph
 2. Add the RestAPI operator **OpenAPI Servlow** and the **Wiretap** operator
 3. Configure the **OpenAPI Servlow** operator
-	1. Base Path: 'teched2020/\<di_user\>\_performance - This defines which service the Web-server calls.
-(Attention: No leading '/')
+	1.  **Base Path**: `teched2020/<your_username>_performance` - This defines the path on which the web server can be accessed
-	2. One-Way: True (operator is not waiting for a response but sends immediately HTTP 204 back.
+	2. **One-Way**: `True` (Operator will not return a response to the client and instead sends immediately HTTP 204 back)
-4. Add the **Write File** operator and the **To File** converter
+4. Add the **To File** converter and the **Write File** operator, then connect them
 5. Configure the **Write File** operator for adding the data to your `performance.csv`:
-	1. Connection: DI_DATA_LAKE
+	1. **Connection**: `DI_DATA_LAKE`
-	2. Path mode: "Static (from configuration)
+	2. **Path mode**: Static (from configuration)
-	3. Path: */shared/\<di_user\>/performance.csv*
+	3. **Path**: `/shared/<your_username>/performance.csv`
-	4. Mode: "Append"
+	4. **Mode**: Append
 6. Add the **Workflow Terminator** to the graph.
-Of course if run productively there would be no "Terminator" but run perpetually.
+Of course if this was pipeline running productively we would not use a terminator and the graph would run perpetually
 7. Connect all operators
-8. Save the pipeline as `taxx.DeviceRestAPI`
+8. Save the pipeline as `<your_username>.DeviceRestAPI`

 ![restapi](./images/restapi1.png)